KatsCyl/AsteroidRoulette/README.md

 ================

-This is a simple little command line game based off of the game played in the book "Gobsmacking Galaxy"
+This is a simple little command line game based off of the game played in the book "Gobsmacking Galaxy (The Knowledge)" by Kjartan Poskitt.

 Rules of the game:
 ------------------